ch4r1i3b/dor1an2FA-ios/README.md

 - Compatible: Full support for [time-based](https://tools.ietf.org/html/rfc6238) and [counter-based](https://tools.ietf.org/html/rfc4226) one-time passwords as standardized in RFC 4226 and 6238
 - Off the Grid: The app never connects to the internet, and your secret keys never leave your device.

-Adding the ability to transfer the generated 6-digit password token to the laptop automatically via screen-camera communication with the following features.

 **Added dor1an2FA features**:
+- Ability to transfer the generated 6-digit password token to the laptop automatically via screen-camera communication.
 - No need to type the codes.
 - Requester hostname check in order to minimize phishing attacks.
 - Browser extension for 6-digit password token autofill.